turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 The characters in a string each have a position number, starting with zero.
 So for a string `"Hi"`, the `"H"` is in position zero and the `"i"` is in position 1.

-To pull out a substring we use the starting and ending positions.
-Thus `greeting[0..4]` above pull out the letters in position zero, one, two, three, and four.
+To pull out a substring, we use the starting and ending positions.
+Thus, `greeting[0..4]` above pulls out the letters in position zero, one, two, three, and four.

 Ruby interprets negative positions to count back from the end of the string.
 So in `"Hi"`, the `"i"` is in position -1 and the `"H"` is in position -2.

 So if a letter has both a positive and negative position number, which should you use?
-If you can use the positive numbers do it, they're easier to reason about.
+If you can use the positive numbers, do it; they're easier to reason about.
 But, if you're looking for something based on it being at the end of the string (like "What's the last character of this string?"), then use the negative positions.

 ### Common String Methods